 - Staff strategically.
 Consider the nature of your unit and the people you have working there.
 Balance the need for supervision and care with preventing staff from becoming physically and emotionally burned out.

 - Use locums support.
 Use locums psychiatrists, psychiatric nurses, and APPs to bolster staff.
 Providers may become ill with COVID-19 or may have family members contract the disease.
 Staff may become stressed and fatigued and may need respite.
-Further, there may be another wave of coronavirus.
 Prepare for the unexpected by partnering with a trusted locum tenens company.

 We’re Here to Help

-With forethought and strategic planning for your behavioral healthcare organization, you’ll be well on your way to a robust reopening – and that’s a reason for you, your stakeholders, your providers, and your patients to celebrate.
+With forethought and strategic planning for your behavioral healthcare organization, you’ll be well on your way to assisting patients through this time – and that’s a reason for you, your stakeholders, your providers, and your patients to celebrate.

 Stay safe and well.
 Contact us.
 We’re here to help.